MEGT Mentoring services for employers, apprentices or trainees

-- MEGT Recruitment & Management Services, where we provide mentoring services as part of our full suite of services for employers and their staff.
-MEGT Mentoring is part of the MEGT group training
+- MEGT Recruitment & Management Services, where we provide mentoring services as part of our full suite of services for our Group Training Host Employers and their staff.

 - Australian Apprenticeship Support Network In-training services, which are designed to help apprentices and trainees get qualified.
 Mentoring is part of this service and is available to those identified by MEGT Apprenticeship Network Provider as needing assistance to complete an apprenticeship or traineeship.

 MEGT mentors are trained to assist where appropriate and connect the apprentice or employer to specialist help if needed.
 It’s personal.
 It’s confidential.
 The focus of support is to help apprentices and employers deal with issues that may be a contributing reason to them not completing an Apprenticeship and getting qualified.

 MEGT group training employs the apprentice or trainee and places them with a host employer.

 The MEGT Consultant regularly connects with the apprentice or trainee – and their workplace supervisor – throughout the full period of their Australian Apprenticeship and is their advisor, mentor and provides pastoral care.

 MEGT employs over 900 apprentices and trainees and includes mentoring in this full service option.
 There are no restrictions on trade, industry or experience to receive this mentoring support because it is an integral part of the service.

 - pre-employment induction to ensure they are work-ready

 - regular site visits and communication to ensure they are safe in the workplace

 - regular communication (face to face on site and by phone) to support them in handling challenges that may affect their work, their training and the completion of their apprenticeship or traineeship